 Restart your computer

-It’s pretty easy to restart a Windows 11 PC; to do so, simply click on the Windows 11 Start button and click on Power Menu.
+To restart your PC, click on the Windows 11 Start button and click on the Power Menu.
 On the Power Menu, select Restart.

 2. Restart the Windows Explorer Process